SergiuToporjinschi/rf-command/README.md

 # rf-command

 Offers possibility to send a binary code via radio waves.
-I personally use for controlling different IOT devices by radio.
+I'm personally using this for controlling different IOT devices by radio.

 Code is tested with [this device](http://www.electrodragon.com/product/433m-rf-wireless-transmitter-module/) on Node red installed on a PaspberryPi II.